M3ssman/make-exercises-math/README.md

 The "sub_carry" creates an Exercise with a Subtrahend between 1500-9999 and a Minuend up to 1500.
 Alike with the "add_add_carry" it returns marks for the carry Digits.

 The "mult_N999_N9x" creates Exercises with full Extensions where the first Factor is between 100 ..
 999 and the second one, starting as plain multiplier, ranges from 2 ..
 10 | 10 ..
 99 | 100 ..
 999. Picking the last Type, "mult_N999_N999" can result up to 3 extensions matrices and an aggregation stage, since the multiplicand spans a maximum of 3 digits.
 This additional stage sums the extensions values with common add_add_ logic.
-Please note, that it's up to the user to handle these extensions, there are no marks included.
+~~Please note, that it's up to the user to handle these extensions, there are no marks included.~~ For the first flavour there's a default rendering included, which renders each digit as a multiple of ten.
+An extension line from a mulitplication with zero gets erased and stays blank.

 ## Example Usage